Migraine Headaches and Weather Changes: Triggers, Barometric Pressure, and Remedies

 There were loads of other questions and great answers, but if weather is a trigger for you, you can still register here for free or buy the package here if you’ve missed the free registration period.

-What medications can be used to treat weather-related migraine and headache attacks specifically?
+What medications can be used to treat weather-related migraine attacks?

 Wendy asked if it makes sense to take a medication to prevent an attack if you know you are a weather sensitive patient.